Grissom High School (Alabama): Advanced Placement classes

 Grissom High School offers Advanced Placement Program courses in the following courses, including, but not limited to:

 Students from Grissom can participate in a dual enrollment program and take classes at Calhoun Community College, the University of Alabama in Huntsville, and the University of Alabama in Tuscaloosa through correspondence.

 Extracurriculars and athletics

-As of 2007, Grissom has football, boys' and girls' basketball, volleyball, baseball, cross country, softball, track, golf, swimming and diving, boys' and girls' soccer, boys' and girls' tennis, wrestling, and cheerleading teams, a dance program, a choral program, a theatre program, as well as marching, symphonic, and jazz bands.
+As of 2007, Grissom has football, boys' and girls' basketball, volleyball, baseball, cross country, softball, track, golf, swimming and diving, boys' and girls' soccer, boys' and girls' tennis, wrestling, and cheerleading teams, a dance program, a choral program, a theatre program, Greenpower team, Robotics team, as well as marching, symphonic, and jazz bands.
 Other notable extracurricular activities include an academic team and an extremely competitive math team, that in addition to competing in contests, runs numerous mathematics programs, camps, and competitions.
 Rocket City Math League is an international mathematics competition run by Grissom math team students.
 A wide variety of extracurricular clubs are also present at Grissom.